alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

     -   confirmation that they have approval from the appropriate person or people in your department to start using the paid service
     -   confirmation that they have [added a suitable Billing Manager to their GOV.UK PaaS org account](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#billing-manager).
 This will be the person or people we will send invoices to and contact about paying for the service.

-    If they haven't provided this information up front, use the Zendesk macro `Upgrade request > Info capture - MOU` to ask for it.
+    If they haven't provided this information up front, use the Zendesk macro `GOVUK PaaS::Account lifecycle::3a.
+Info capture - No MOU` to ask for it.

     You might need to add some appropriate words before the macro to put it in the context of what the user is trying to do.
 For example